yvoronoy/awesome-english/README.md

 Conversation Exchange Websites are a fantastic idea and you can study english with native English speakers.

 - [iTalki](https://www.italki.com/) - Get 1-on-1 online lessons with native language teachers.
-- [Verbling](https://www.verbling.com/community) - Verbling allows you to free practice english speaking skill by Google Hangout.
+- [Verbling](https://www.verbling.com/) - Verbling allows you to free practice english speaking skill by Google Hangout.
-- [Speaky](https://www.gospeaky.com/) - Find and meet native speakers from all around the world.

 ### Speaking Lessons